rikkimax/DOOGLE/README.md

 Planned:
 * Full support for Windows, Mac OSX and Linux under x86 32 and 64 bit.
 * Opengl OOP wrapper.
-  Wrapping of Opengl with e.g. D arrays and enums to make it more intuitive.
+ * Wrapping of Opengl with e.g. D arrays and enums to make it more intuitive.
+ * Full Opengl 4.2+ wrappers.
+ * Currently most of 2.0 has been made at the lowest level.
+With enums and D arrays.
 * Supporting controls to be made an expanded upon the window creation and eventing system.
 * Full manipulation of a GUI using a socket connection (optional).